 Silas Hoadley, Plymouth, Connecticut.
 A grain-painted tall case clock.
 VV-99.

-This is an excellent example of a wooden works tall clock made by Silas Hoadley of Plymouth, Connecticut.
+Here is an excellent example of a wooden works tall clock made by Silas Hoadley of Plymouth, Connecticut.

 This example stands approximately 86 or 7 feet 2 inches tall to the top of the arches.
-The lower bonnet molding, exhibiting the largest dimensions of the case, is 18.75 inches wide and 10 inches deep.
-This clock was made circa 1815.
+The lower bonnet molding, which exhibits the largest dimensions of the case, measures 18.75 inches in width and 10 inches in depth.

-Silas Hoadley, a prominent figure in the world of clockmaking, was born in 1786 and passed away in Plymouth, CT in 1870.
+Silas Hoadley, a prominent figure in the world of clockmaking, was born in 1786 and passed away in Plymouth, CT, in 1870.
 He began his journey in clockmaking under the tutelage of his uncle Samuel, and by 1808, he was already making clocks.
 He later became associated with renowned clockmakers Eli Terry and Seth Thomas, eventually purchasing their shares of the business.
 Hoadley was known for his innovative designs, such as the 'Upside down' style used in a number of shelf clocks.
 In 1849, he retired a wealthy man, leaving behind a legacy of exceptional craftsmanship.

 Inventory number VV-99.